onikhalid/Space-Tourism/README.md

 During the course of completing this project, I came to realize some weak points or areas where I need to look to improve on in future projects, some of th
 - BETTER JS LOGIC:
- I need to lear how to solve problems better with Javascript, I was stuck at some point during the project
+ I need to learn how to solve problems better with Javascript, I was stuck at some point during the project
 - ERROR HANDLING:
-  I need to learn to fetch data from API's and handle errors better as there was little to no error handling in the code, And on some pages of the project, the console displays some uncaught errors
+  I need to learn how to fetch data from API's and handle errors better as there was little to no error handling in the code, And on some pages of the project, the console displays some uncaught errors, which needlessly to say do not disrupt the code
 - UNEQUAL IMAGES:
   Working with pictures of unequal sizes and aspect ratio: the pictures provided for the crew section were of unequal sizes and that didnt reflect well in the transition from one page to another